Webb-School-Computer-Science-Club/Verallel/README.md

 # Verallel
 A student-made, student-tailored Chrome web extension for Veracross.
 Provides ease of navigation in Veracross, with other quality of life features in progress.<br>
 Currently, the only feature of the extension is to add a link to the dropbox from any class popup in the class tab, but other featues are going to come soon!<br>
-Unfortunatley, at the moment, this extesion is compatible only for Webb students, as the links will not work if your Veracross is a different school.
+Unfortunatley, at the moment, this extension is compatible only for Webb students, as the links will not work if your Veracross is a different school.

 # Jump to
 [Issue Handling](#issue-handling)